Ayurvedic Nutrition and Health Consultant

 Nutrition as therapy

-- Anatomy and physiology of digestive tract
+- Anatomy and physiology of the digestive tract

 - Agni analysis based on tongue and excretions